Please note that Tapas no longer supports Internet Explorer.

 “Because you forgot to pack the green beans.”

 “You made me drop them!
-We have so few and I think they fell between the rocks…” she started searching for them but the little crystals were nowhere to be seen.
+We have so few, and I think they fell between the rocks…” she started searching for them, but the little crystals were nowhere to be seen.

 “Don’t worry about that, look!”

 But Franziska didn’t register his words; she got out of the passage and stood in the middle of the tunnel, mesmerized.
-“Purple needles…” she pointed at some sharp conical crystals extending from a green root like thorns, “…and pink grapes.”
+“Purple needles…” she pointed at some sharp conical crystals extending from a dark green root like thorns, “…and pink grapes.”
 She now stared at a cluster of translucent balls that looked quite similar to grapes; these in particular grew over thin and contorted violet roots.
-“And those are…!” she ran towards what looked like a yellow root with red specks; small, bright yellow crystals formed over it.
+“And those are…!” she ran towards what looked like a brown root with red specks; small, bright yellow crystals formed over it.
 “It’s pure yellow dust.
 Imagine all the fog bombs we could make with it!”

-Stefan gave her a waxed paper bag from his backpack, and she then began carefully blowing at the yellow crystals so they would fall into the bag.
+Stefan gave her a waxed paper bag from his backpack, and she began carefully blowing at the yellow crystals so they would fall into the bag.

-As his sister did this, Stefan collected from all the crystals he saw until he noticed a type of dark root he didn’t remember seeing before.
+As his sister did this, Stefan collected from all the crystals he saw until he noticed a type of root he didn’t remember ever seeing before.
 It was almost pure black, and intense red polyhedral shapes accumulated on its surface.
 He walked closer, wondering about its uses.

 The crystals that grew on the roots of behemoth trees all had uses to fend away monsters, but every type had to be processed differently and were only effective towards certain types of creatures.
 Purple needles were used to create solid weapons.
-Pink grapes were usually ground into a powder that evaporated into a thick fog that kept monsters at bay, just like what they’d used to create the defense circle around their camping site.
+Pink grapes were usually ground into a powder that evaporated into a thick fog that kept monsters at bay, just like what they’d used to create the defense circle around their campsite.
 The yellow dust Franziska collected was explosive when compressed and then hit with a certain force.
 And so on.

 But the red crystals… what did they do?